 Large, flat spaces are some of the most perfect environments for solar panels – they’re almost always fully exposed to the sun and there’s little competition for using the space.
 With more than 100,000 big box structures – including retail, grocers, supercenters and malls – totaling nearly 5 billion available square feet of rooftop space, grocers and big box stores are taking advantage of generating clean energy by harnessing the sun’s rays.
+They are probably taking full advantage of Deep Cycle Versus Shallow Cycle Solar Batteries pros and cons.

 Upscale grocer Wegmans partially powers three New York-regional store locations, two offices, one warehouse and an organic farm with solar power, and the company recently installed solar panels that are expected to last up to 25 years and generate a combined 2.5 million watts at peak.
 It’s hard to imagine those numbers – by comparison, that’s the equivalent of annual electric usage for 268 houses.